sepalani/MH3SP/README.md

 SSL Certificates
 ----------------
-OpenSSL can be used to generate your own private key/certificate to use with MH3SP servers.
+[OpenSSL](https://github.com/sepalani/MHTrIDA/tree/master/server/cert) can be used to generate your own private key/certificate to use with MH3SP servers.
 Then check with a notepad the server.py file and edit the path for the private key/certificate if needed.

 TCP Servers
 -----------
-Mainly developed in **Python 2.7**, a python interpreter is needed to run MH3SP's servers. **Python3 isn't supported yet**, so a Python2 interpreter has to be used FTM.
+Mainly developed in **Python 2.7**, a python interpreter is needed to run MH3SP's servers. **Python3 might be supported**, so a Python2 interpreter should be used FTM.
 Then, you only need to **run server.py** python executable to start the server.
 A usage will be printed if it requires parameters.
 Servers **may print details** when a client is connected and doing something, **they'll be quiet** otherwise.

 1. **Port 8200**
  * This server isn't complete, a **python prompt** is available to send data (string) to the client